andrerclaudio/my-hyprland/README.md

 ## Copying

 You can basically do whaterver your heart desires with this repo, as long as it's under BSD-3 license.
-I would be even proud if someone wanted to fork this repo or help out with better dots!
+I would be glad if someone wanted to contribute to this repo!